niels-demeyer/immo-eliza-scraping-scrapegoat/README.md

 This project was completed over the course of 5 days.
 Below is a brief overview of the team's progress:

 - **Day 1:** Project planning and setup.
 Defined the project's scope and objectives.
+Made first steps in the project.
 - **Day 2:** Started development.
 Worked on the initial features and functionalities.
 - **Day 3:** Continued development.
 Implemented additional features and started initial testing.
 - **Day 4:** Finalized development.
 Completed all planned features and conducted comprehensive testing.